jychoi-hpc/gx/geometry_module/README.md

 # VMEC to GX Geometry Interface

 The purpose of this module is to calculate the required geometric quantities for GX from a VMEC equilibrium file at each grid point in the parallel coordinates.
-The parallel coordinate is altered so that gradpar = hat{b}\cdot\nabla_{\parallel} = const. in order to allow for FFTs along a field line.
+The parallel coordinate is altered so that gradpar = hat{b}\cdot\nabla_{\parallel} = const. (gradpar = <b>b</b>&#183;&nabla;<sub>&#8741;</sub> = const.) in order to allow for FFTs along a field line.
 The output of this interface is a grid file that can be used as the value for the input parameter "geofilename".

-gradpar = <b>b</b>&#183;&nabla;<sub>&#8741;</sub> = const
 ## Prerequisites

 CMake